A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Introduction

-CPS attack detection has been considered as a subset of anomaly or outlier detection problem that can be tracked decades ago \cite{chandola09anomaly}.
-Meanwhile, as the improvement of the number and resolution of the grid measurements, data-driven method, such as statistical, machine, and deep learning algorithms, is armed to simulate the complex dynamic and uncertainty of the system behaviour with few knowledge on the model.
-Here, we summarize the up-to-date challenges involved in data-driven power system anomaly detection and its potential solutions in the literature \cite{musleh19survey,pang20deep}:
+As the number and resolution of the grid measurements are improved, data-driven methods, such as statistical, machine, and deep learning algorithms, are armed to simulate the complex dynamic and uncertainty of the system behavior with few knowledge of the model.
+Here, we summarize the challenges involved in FDIA detection and review potential solutions of data-driven algorithms in the literature.

 (1) \textbf{\textit{High dimensionality of measurements and features}}: